M1naR0blox/VariaCode/README.md

 i used Python to make it

-and IT IS SO TERRIBLE.
+and IT IS not so TERRIBLE AS BEFORE.

+# How do i code with it on a different project?

+Create your project on the same location as variacode.py and KABOOM, you got it